Shutout completes No. 5 Wisconsin's perfect regular season

+MINNEAPOLIS -- There was no looking ahead to the Big Ten title game or a possible spot in the College Football Playoffs for No. 5 Wisconsin.

+A rivalry game and making history kept the Badgers focused on Saturday.

-MINNEAPOLIS -- Alex Hornibrook threw for three touchdowns, Jonathan Taylor ran for 149 yards and a touchdown and No. 5 Wisconsin held Minnesota to 133 yards in a 31-0 win on Saturday.
+Alex Hornibrook threw for three touchdowns, Jonathan Taylor ran for 149 yards and a touchdown, and Wisconsin held Minnesota to 133 yards in a 31-0 win on Saturday.

-Troy Fumagalli, Kyle Penniston and Danny Davis caught touchdown passes for the Badgers (12-0, 9-0 Big Ten), who finished the Big Ten regular-season undefeated for the first time since going 5-0 in 1912.
-They will face Ohio State in next week’s Big Ten championship game.
+“It was Axe week,” Badgers senior tight end Troy Fumagalli said of the Paul Bunyan Axe, the rivalry trophy between Wisconsin and Minnesota.
+“Everybody loves Axe week.
+We’re going to carry that forward.
+We’re 12-0, but all our goals are still in front of us.
+We’re going to still play with that chip on our shoulder.”

 Hornibrook completed 15 of 19 passes for 151 yards.

+Wisconsin will face Ohio State in next week’s Big Ten Championship Game and could leap into the top four of the College Football Playoff rankings after Alabama and Miami lost this week.

+“I think this whole season we’ve been week by week, so it’s the same thing right now: ready for next week,” Hornibrook said.

-Wisconsin, which entered the game with the nation’s No. 2 defense in terms of yards and points allowed, smothered the Gophers, who had just 46 yards at halftime and didn’t have a first down until 41 seconds remained in the first half.
+Wisconsin, which entered the game with the nation’s No. 2 defense in total yards and points allowed, smothered Minnesota, which had just 46 yards at halftime and didn’t have a first down until 41 seconds remained in the first half.

+“We knew that we’d have to be able to play close to perfect to beat them, and at least take care of the execution of the opportunities that we had, and we didn’t do that,” Minnesota coach P.J.
+Fleck said.

 The Badgers, who shut out an opponent for the first time since Sept.
-26, 2015, against Hawaii, retained possession of Paul Bunyan’s Axe.
-Wisconsin won the trophy in the long-standing rivalry for the 14th consecutive year, the longest streak for either team.
+26, 2015, against Hawaii, beat the Gophers to retain the axe for the 14th consecutive year, the longest streak for either team.

 It was the first shutout by either team in the rivalry since Wisconsin won 24-0 in 1982.